 When Wayne meets Bjergen Kjergen, we see alternating front and back shots of her.
 From the back, she is leaning to the side and her arms are crossed.
 From the front, she is leaning forward with her hands folded.
 See more »

 I'll bet you like to be in control.
 Tell me.

 Well, um, when I was 17, my little sister tried to borrow my Def Leppard record.
 I said, "No way!".

 See more »

 Wayne and Garth have to clean up after the Waynestock event.
-They are supervised by the Indian who led them to Jim Morrison.
-The Indian has a tear running down his cheek after looking at the mess left behind.
+They are supervised by the Indian, who has a tear running down his cheek after looking at the mess left behind.
 Wayne (to Indian): "Don't worry, we'll clean it up."
 See more »

 Was this review helpful to you?

 | Report this